MLB STARTING LINEUPS Mar 27, 2025 (14 Games)

 A batter gets three strikes before they record an out.
 This negatively affects their on-base percentage.
 Going beyond fantasy baseball, when a strikeout is indicated with a backward K, that means the batter struck out looking.
 You also might find betting on pitcher props worthwhile.

-How to Use the MLB starting lineups in DFS Play
+How to Use the MLB Starting Lineups in DFS Play

 Defining your target strategy is the first step in crafting a baseball fantasy lineup.
 Is your league built to favor defense or offense?
 Daily fantasy leagues typically cater to offense and thus should be the basis of your target players.
 Looking for righty and lefty batting splits against pitching, success at certain ballparks, and history against teams are other factors for creating your lineup.